 Cognitive health is a critical component of healthy aging.
-As the U.S. population ages, the incidence of dementia and other cognitive health conditions is likely to increase.
+As the U.S. population ages, dementia and other cognitive health conditions are likely to increase.
 As a result, the cost of providing services to individuals with these conditions is also likely to grow.
-An estimated 6 million people in the U.S. are living with dementia today.
+An estimated six million people in the U.S. are living with dementia today.
 By 2050, that number is expected to more than double to 14 million.
 This affects the quality of life of both individuals with these conditions and their families.
 It also strains health resources.
-In 2017, the 18.4 billion hours of care provided by unpaid family caregivers People who provide long-term services and supports to family members, relatives, friends, and neighbors.
-Some family caregivers are unpaid; others are paid through government programs, private funds, or long-term care insurance policies. annually was valued at $232 billion.
+In 2021, unpaid family caregivers provided 36 billion hours of care.
+That unpaid labor was valued at $600 billion.

 Health is a critical component of healthy aging.
 Too often, the discussion around cognitive health focuses on disease.
 According to a 2015 AARP survey, three out of four adults age 40 and older are concerned about their brain health declining in the future.

 A groundbreaking 2015 report refuted the common misperception that cognitive decline is an inevitable part of aging.
-The report —by the Institute of Medicine or IOMFormerly, the Institute of Medicine, now called the National Academy of Medicine (NAM).
-NAM is a private, nonprofit institution that work under a Congressional charter to provide objective advice on matters of science, technology, and health. , now known as the National Academy of Medicine (NAM)—presented a scientific consensus that cognitive aging, as distinct from disease, is a natural, lifelong process that happens to everyone as they get older.
+The report—by the National Academy of Medicine (NAM)—presented a scientific consensus that cognitive aging, as distinct from disease, is a natural, lifelong process that happens to everyone as they get older.
 It stressed that cognitive aging is different for every individual.
 Some cognitive functions, such as wisdom, knowledge, happiness, and life satisfaction, can improve with age.

 There are no cures yet for Alzheimer’s disease or other causes of dementia.
 But, growing evidence suggests that physical exercise, proper nutrition, social interaction, effective stress and depression management, healthy sleep habits, and mental engagement can help maintain cognition.
 They can also potentially reduce the risks of cognitive impairment and dementia.